 We have a range of monthly support groups, giving you the opportunity to talk to other carers in a safe and confidential space.
 If you are interested in going to a support group, please let us know and we can decide which of our groups may be most helpful for you at this time.

 We have regular social activities and outings, including a monthly lunch, giving you the opportunity to meet other carers in a relaxed and informal environment and giving you a well deserved treat!

-Our Acute Carers Recovery Worker, Suzanne Lynn, offers confidential support, advice and guidance for families and friends from Richmond who are supporting someone during an acute crisis period.
+Our Acute Carers Recovery Worker, Georgia Meade, offers confidential support, advice and guidance for families and friends from Richmond who are supporting someone during an acute crisis period.

-If the person you support is under the Richmond Crisis and Home Treatment Team or on an acute ward, Suzanne can work with you during the current crisis period.
+If the person you support is under the Richmond Crisis and Home Treatment Team or on an acute ward, Georgia can work with you during the current crisis period.

 You can find out more about our Acute Carers Recovery Worker here.